mrousavy/Fiddle/README.md

 * **Saving code** to file
 * **Loading code** from file (via drag and drop)
 * **Seamlessly switching** between languages

+## Cache
+A directory will get created at `%appdata%\Fiddle` containing `Preferences.json` and when a crash was reported `error.txt`.

+`Preferences.json` can get edited with the Settings window in Fiddle or by manually changing it via any text editor.
+The settings window cannot modify the `imports[]` property, this is not fully implemented.

 ## Contributing
 1. Fork **Fiddle** and **clone the fork**.